-Added to the woes, there is an undue panic fueled by the ones who fish in the troubled waters.
-There are two types of people, buying and selling guys who wants spread fear psychosis and the once who wants to make undue profit off illegal imports.
+But the sad situation is we are surrounded by con artists offering various solutions including modules, cell replacements, repairs, etc. Added to the woes, there is an undue panic fueled by the ones who fish in the troubled waters.
+There are two types of people, buying and selling guys who want spread fear psychosis and the ones who want to make an undue profit off illegal imports.

-Over 500 more owners joined the bandwagon of battery hunt due to undue panic.
+Over 500 more owners joined the bandwagon of the battery hunt due to undue panic.
 Like the ones having 6 bars and a range up to 100 km, which is triple the average daily Sri Lankan usage.

-We propose differently, for the 2012/13 cars affected with battery degradation and for the ones who panicked with the range needed for daily errands.
+We propose differently, for 2012/13 (and 14 lately) cars affected by battery degradation and for the ones who panicked with the range needed for daily errands.

 Now the battery costs, brand new 24 kWh pack is 650,000 JPY which is 1.1M LKR sans freight and duty.
-Also it is to be noted this price is a subsidized cost even now, although there are strong speculations on future price drops.
+Also, it is to be noted this price is a subsidized cost even now, although there are strong speculations on future price drops.

 This is the focus of this post.
 We bought AZE0 Leaf for less than 3M and now with a range of say 50 KM few are at less than half of original values.
 Yet none are reported off the road, due to a failed battery.
 Some are barely managing with 20 Kms range with one bar.

 There is a massive error anyways in the way we calculate our resale values as we simply get the difference between buying and selling.
-God knows where we factor the costs on Capital, Fuel, Maintenance, Statuary which should be part of cost per km and resale values.
-I have done the math for over 5 years and posted on different posts.
+God knows where we factor the costs on Capital, Fuel, Maintenance, Statuary which should be part of the cost per km and resale values.
+I have done the math for over 5 years and posted it on different posts.

 Simply said, switch to an EV with a suitable range.
-You may sell yours from LKR 1.2M upwards (updated Mid 2020) and add the battery cost of LKR 800,000 to fund a Leaf with a 100+ KM range with above 8 bars.
+You may sell yours from LKR 2M upwards (updated Mid 2020) and add the battery cost of LKR 1M to fund a Leaf with a 100+ KM range with above 8 bars.
 We have discussed the financials in a different post.

 Why not switch?

 True the range drops over time, and if the range is not adequate for daily/weekly needs why not we sell the car, put some money down and buy a LEAF with a higher range instead?

 And don’t forget hiring a car or Van is a cheaper option once you do the math with ownership cost per km / per head.

-We know its hard or virtually impossible to switch from EV to ICE, but not to worry, we have enough options, whilst it’s getting better and wider with both range and availability.
+We know it’s hard or virtually impossible to switch from EV to ICE, but not to worry, we have enough options, whilst it’s getting better and wider with both range and availability.

 The Three Key Things

-Three: Don’t think Leaf will suit for each and every family and the needs.
+Three: Don’t think Leaf will suit each and every family and the needs.
 There are greater limitations especially with the range and recharging in the middle.
 Choose your ride wisely, Leaf’s are much greater cars but owning an EV needs analysis and planning your trips.
 If you cannot or aren’t, don’t buy Leaf.

 Okay, all these are options for the concerned.
 But what if one really needs a replacement battery, say in a case of the usage is limited to 20 Kms?